 The Auditors in their report have referred to the notes forming part of the Accountswhich are self-explanatory and does not contain any qualification reservation or adverseremark or disclaimer.

-Further there was no fraud in the Company which was required to report by statutoryauditors of the Company under sub-section (12) of section 143 of Companies Act2013.
+Further there was no fraud in the Company which was required to be reported byStatutory Auditors of the Company under sub-section (12) of Section 143 of Companies Act2013.

-The Company does not falls within the provisions of section 148 of Companies Act 2013read with Companies (Cost records & Audit) Rules 2014 therefore no such recordsrequired to be maintained.
+Your Company does not falls within the provisions of Section 148 of Companies Act 2018read with the Companies (Cost Records & Audit) Rules 2014 as amended from time totime therefore no such record are required to be maintained.

-The Board has appointed M/s Kaushal & Agrawal Chartered Accountants Indore asInternal Auditor of the company and takes his suggestions and recommendations to improveand strengthen the internal control systems.
-His scope of work includes review ofoperational efficiency effectiveness of systems & processes compliances andassessing the internal control strengths in all areas.
+In accordance with the provisions of Section 138 of the Companies Act 2013 and Rulesframed thereunder your Company has appointed M/s.
+Kaushal & Agrawal CharteredAccountants Indore as the Internal Auditor of the Company and takes their suggestionsand recommendations to improve and strengthen the internal control system.
+Their scopeofwork includes review of operational efficiency effectiveness of system & processescompliances and assessing the internal control strengths in all areas.

 The Audit Committee reviews adequacy and effectiveness of the Company's internalcontrol environment and monitors the implementation of audit recommendations includingthose relating to strengthening of the Company's risk management policies and systems.